-A single, all-but-forgotten sentence in Article IV section 2 of the U.S. Constitution provides a concise, clear, as yet unused argument that helps us conclusively determine the validity of the legal theory that a corporation possesses, by authority of the U.S. Constitution, any of the rights described there as being the rights of a person?
+Is there any truth in the legal theory that a corporation possesses, by authority of the U.S. Constitution, any of the inherent, unalienable rights of a person?
 In Part 1 we examine a single important sentence in Article IV Section 2 of the Constitution, which helps us answer that essential question.
-[Part 2 – a Corporation Does Not Count as a Person, under the U.S. Constitution - examines another essential argument, based on the 14th Amendment and on the third paragraph in Article I section 2 of the Constitution itself.
-My essay, Corporations v.
-Persons - the Struggle that will Define the 21st Century, posted May, 2011, and a preceding draft, posted in April 2011, places these two arguments in historical context.]
+[Part 2 – a Corporation Does Not Count as a Person, under the U.S. Constitution – examines another essential argument, based on the 14th Amendment and on the third paragraph in Article I section 2 of the Constitution itself.
+Corporations v.
+Persons – the Struggle that will Define the 21st Century, posted May, 2011, and a preceding draft, posted in April 2011, places these two arguments in historical context.]

 The last sentence of Article IV Section 2 of the U.S. Constitution states: “No Person held to Service or Labor in one State, under the Laws thereof, escaping into another, shall, in Consequence of any Law or Regulation therein, be discharged from such Service or Labor, but shall be delivered up on Claim of the Party to whom such Service or Labor may be due.”

 This sentence defined a particular Constitutional “right” that was possessed by a ‘Party’.
 The founders and framers of the Constitution owned slaves outright, or were shareholders in companies and financial institutions that owned slaves, and they profited from slavery.
 Being fully aware that a slave owner was not always a ‘Person’, and in compliance with the insistent demands of slave owners, they selected the word ‘Party’, which encompassed all slave owners, including shipping firms, trading companies, mills, factories, plantations, financial institutions, insurance companies, subdivisions of government, educational institutions, churches, etc.

-The Founders recognized (as could anyone, then or today) that a ‘Party’ might be a ‘Person’, but that a ‘Party’ is not necessarily a ‘Person’.
+As can anyone, then or today, the Founders recognized that a ‘Party’ might be a ‘Person’, but that a ‘Party’ is not necessarily a ‘Person’.
 A ‘Party’ might well be some other legal entity – such as a chartered company (later to be known as a corporation).
-Huge, powerful trading companies owned, for at least part of their lives, virtually every slave brought here in chains from Africa.
+For centuries, huge, powerful trading companies owned, for at least part of their lives, virtually every slave brought here in chains from Africa.
 Through four long centuries, chartered companies (called ‘corporations’ since the early 1800s) bought, sold, and worked to death, a great many of these ‘Persons’ who were not ‘free Persons’, but ‘Persons’ nonetheless.
-The Founders, who deliberated, negotiated, compromised, wrote, and then ratified the Constitution, recognized that a ‘Person’ might be enslaved by another ‘Person’, or that a ‘Person’ might be enslaved by some other legal entity that was not a ‘Person’.
-So they quite rationally referred to that privileged legal entity with the all-encompassing, commonly used term, ‘Party’, when they referred to the slave-holding legal entity with the special Constitutional privilege that this sentence bestowed upon it.
+The Founders, who deliberated, negotiated, compromised, wrote, and then ratified the Constitution, recognized that a ‘Person’ who is not free might be enslaved by another ‘Person’, or that a ‘Person’ who is not free might be enslaved by some other legal entity that is not a ‘Person’ at all.
+So instead of using the word ‘Person’, they very carefully selected the common, encompassing legal term, ‘Party’, when they referred to the slave-holding legal entity with the special Constitutional privilege that this sentence bestowed upon it.

-If the Founders had believed or considered companies (including those that owned, traded in, employed, and disposed of slaves) to be the legal, Constitutional equivalent of a ‘Person’ (as the unjustified legal theory that a corporation is a ‘Person’ under the Constitution now holds), the Founders would not have needed to refer to them in this sentence as a ‘Party’.
-Instead (and consistent with the rest of the Constitution) the Founders would have simply written that the escaped “… Person held to service or labor … shall be delivered up on claim of the PERSON to whom such service or labor may be due”.
-But those who wrote and ratified the Constitution quite sensibly decided to assign this right – and only this right! – to a ‘Party’, rather than simply and only to a ‘Person’.
-Thus the original text of the U.S. Constitution explicitly recognized that a ‘Party’ is distinct and different from a ‘Person’, and in this particular sentence, the Constitution assigned the one and only right that the Constitution has ever assigned to a ‘Party’ – to a legal entity that is not a ‘Person’
+If the Founders had meant or intended companies to be the Constitutional equivalent of a ‘Person’, the Founders would not have needed to refer in this sentence to a ‘Party’.
+Instead (and consistent with the entire rest of the Constitution) the Founders would have simply written that the escaped “… Person held to service or labor … shall be delivered up on claim of the PERSON to whom such service or labor may be due”.
+But those who wrote and ratified the Constitution decided to precisely assign this right – and only this right! – to a ‘Party’, rather than simply and only to a ‘Person’.
+Thus the actual, original text of the U.S. Constitution explicitly recognized that a ‘Party’ is distinct and different from a ‘Person’, and in this particular sentence, the Constitution assigned the one and only right that the Constitution has ever assigned to a ‘Party’, which is a legal entity that might be – or might not be – a ‘Person’.

-This sentence in Art.IV Sect.2 of the U.S. Constitution establishes explicitly that a legal entity (such as a corporation or a person) known as a ‘Party’, had one very peculiar Constitutional right – the right to demand and expect the summary capture and return of a ‘Person’ alleged to be a slave who had escaped to a state that outlawed slavery.
+This sentence in Art.IV Sect.2 of the U.S. Constitution establishes explicitly that a legal entity known as a ‘Party’ (i.e. a corporation or a ‘Person’), had one very peculiar Constitutional right – the right to demand and expect the summary capture and return of a ‘Person’ alleged by that ‘Party’ to be a slave who had escaped to a state that outlawed slavery.
 However, other than this one, most exceptional, Constitutionally defined ‘right’, the Founders clearly left it to the Congress and the states, and to the people, to define, regulate, proscribe, and describe the privileges, responsibilities, and limits – even the very existence – of legal entities that are not ‘Persons’.

 Most importantly (for us in the 21st Century) this sentence establishes clearly that the U.S. Constitution has always had a word for an entity such as a corporation.
 That word is ‘Party’.
 That word is not ‘Person’.
 The Constitution has never bestowed on a corporation (or a ‘chartered company’, if you prefer) the rights that it explicitly recognized as belonging to a ‘Person’ or to ‘the People’.
 It is exquisitely ironic that, due to the insistent demands of 18th century slave owning ‘Parties’, and the consequent horrific suffering and exploitation of the ‘Persons’ held enslaved, today we can cite this redundant but compelling, and apparently now necessary evidence that according to the Constitution itself, a Corporation is NOT a Person.